 The budget should indicate the expected amount of salary from the award, including fringe if requested.
-Budgets must comply with the award terms as outlined on page 3 of this application.
+Budgets must comply with the award terms as outlined in this document.

 Distribution of Time

 Download, complete and submit the Distribution of Time Template.
 See example of the template below.